2011 United Kingdom Alternative Vote referendum: Outcome

-Further details of campaigning decisions emerged after the referendum result, with Dan Hodges reporting that the Conservatives had endorsed the 'No' campaign's targeting of Nick Clegg, although they had originally opposed the idea.
-Hodges also reported that an aide of David Cameron secretly met 'No' campaign leaders in a hotel room in order to stop the Liberal Democrats finding out the scale of Conservative involvement.
+Further details of campaigning decisions emerged after the referendum result, with Dan Hodges reporting that the Conservatives had endorsed the "No" campaign's targeting of Nick Clegg, although they had originally opposed the idea.
+Hodges also reported that an aide of David Cameron secretly met "No" campaign leaders in a hotel room in order to stop the Liberal Democrats finding out the scale of Conservative involvement.

 The Coalition government continued and sought to present a united front after the fractious campaign.
 Former Conservative Cabinet minister Michael Portillo criticised Cameron, saying he "forgot the importance of courtesy" towards Clegg and the Liberal Democrats and, thus, the survival of the Coalition, when he joined what Portillo called "the disgraceful No campaign".

 On 8 July 2011, the alternative vote provisions were repealed, bringing the statutory process that had initiated the referendum to an end.

-The decisive 'No' vote continues to be cited as an endorsement of first-past-the-post and a rejection of proportional representation, despite the fact that AV alone is not a proportional system.
+The decisive "No" vote continues to be cited as an endorsement of first-past-the-post and a rejection of proportional representation, despite the fact that AV alone is not a proportional system.
 The Conservative government response to a 2016–17 parliamentary petition demanding proportional representation said that "A referendum on changing the voting system was held in 2011 and the public voted overwhelmingly in favour of keeping the FPTP system."
 Tim Ivorson of the electoral reform campaign group Make Votes Matter responded by quoting the petition's text that "The UK has never had a say on PR.
 As David Cameron himself said, the AV referendum was on a system that is often less proportional than FPTP, so the rejection of AV could not possibly be a rejection of PR."

+Clegg, already unpopular for signing the coalition agreement with the Conservatives, saw his fortunes worsen.
+The referendum was linked to the steep ongoing decline of his popularity and that of the Liberal Democrats in general.
+The party would go onto lose 49 seats in the 2015 general election, plummeting from 23% to just 8% of the total national vote share.